Facebook Pixel Code

 Why do credit card companies encourage minimum payments?

-They encourage it because it allows them to make more profits.
-Credit card companies designed minimum payments to ensure that capitalize on earning as much interest as possible.
-By keeping your monthly payments low, it might make it easier for consumers to manage monthly bills, but it also means that the debt lasts longer.
-Debts that are paid over a longer time period allow companies to collect more overall interest in the long run.
+They encourage it because it allows them to make more profits and for consumers to pay more interest in the long run.
+Credit card companies designed minimum payments to ensure they capitalize on interest earnings as much interest as possible.
+By keeping your monthly payments low, it might make it easier for consumers to manage monthly bills, but it also means that the debt lasts longer and costs you more in the long term.
+Debts that are paid over a longer time period allow companies to collect more interest and increase the cost of servicing debt.

 How does paying more than the minimum accelerate debt repayment?